 Bulimia nervosa affects about 1.6% of adolescent and young women and 0.5% of men of comparable age.
 Those affected are persistently and overly concerned about body shape and weight.
-Unlike patients with anorexia nervosa, those with bulimia nervosa are usually of normal or above-normal weight.
+Unlike patients with anorexia nervosa Anorexia Nervosa Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a distorted body image, and restriction of intake relative to requirements, leading to a significantly... read more , those with bulimia nervosa are of normal or above-normal weight.

-Serious fluid and electrolyte disturbances, especially hypokalemia, occur occasionally.
+Serious fluid and electrolyte disturbances, especially hypokalemia Hypokalemia Hypokalemia is serum potassium concentration 3.5 mEq/L ( 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
+The most common cause is... read more , occur occasionally.
 Extremely rarely, the stomach ruptures or the esophagus is torn during a binge or purge episode, leading to life-threatening complications.

-Because substantial weight loss does not occur, the serious nutritional deficiencies that occur with anorexia nervosa are not present.
-Cardiomyopathy may result from long-term abuse of syrup of ipecac if used to induce vomiting.
+Because substantial weight loss does not occur, other serious physical complications that often occur with anorexia nervosa are not present.
+However, cardiomyopathy may result from long-term abuse of syrup of ipecac if used to induce vomiting.

-Patients typically describe binge-purge behavior.
-Binges involve rapid consumption of an amount of food definitely larger than most people would eat in a similar period of time under similar circumstances (eg, the amount considered excessive for a normal meal vs a holiday meal may differ) accompanied by feelings of loss of control.
+Patients with bulimia nervosa typically describe binge-purge behavior.
+Binges involve rapid consumption of an amount of food definitely larger than most people would eat in a similar period of time under similar circumstances (however, the amount considered excessive for a normal meal versus a holiday meal may differ) accompanied by feelings of loss of control.

-Patients tend to consume sweet, high-fat foods (eg, ice cream, cake).
+Patients tend to consume sweet, high-fat foods (eg, ice cream, cake) during binge episodes.
 The amount of food consumed in a binge varies, sometimes involving thousands of calories.
 Binges tend to be episodic, are often triggered by psychosocial stress, may occur as often as several times a day, and are usually carried out in secret.

 Binge eating is followed by compensatory behaviors: self-induced vomiting, use of laxatives or diuretics, excessive exercise, and/or fasting.